Azure/SaaS-Private-Connectivity/docs/tutorial/part2.md

 ## Retrieve details of the internal load balancer

-Retrieve the details of the loadbalancer that was created using:
+Retrieve the details of the load balancer that was created using:

 ```
 kubectl get services